flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ## A quick introduction

 Welcome to the 3D era!
 Well... *sorta*.
-Sega enjoyed quite a success with the Megadrive so there's no reason to force developers to write 3D games *right now*.
+Sega enjoyed quite a success with the Mega Drive so there's no reason to force developers to write 3D games *right now*.

 Just in case developers want the extra dimension, Sega adapted some bits of the hardware to enable polygon drawing as well.
 Hopefully, the result didn't get out of hand!